AndrewJamesTurner/CGP-Library/README.md

 ###Simplest

-The simplest method is to add libCGP.c and libCGP.h to your build path and complie them along side your own files.
+The simplest method is to add libCGP.c and libCGP.h to your build path and compile them along side your own files.

 ###Standard